Closing the gap between FSM and non FSM pupils in Year 11 English

 Finally and perhaps most importantly, I collaborated with the pupils, maintaining contact through conversation and pupil voice, to embed their ideas, suggestions and feedback into the delivery of our lessons.

 I considered how best to utilise Pupil premium funding, to manage resources effectively and get value for money.
 I considered the 1996 Nolan Committee Report, to ensure I conformed to the school’s financial procedures and also used the Sutton Trust toolkit to evaluate whether my spending was economic, efficient and effective.
 My primary spending consisted of buying revision resources for pupils and then an additional amount (see budget sheet) was spent on intervention.
 Although one to one tuition came out high-cost with only moderate impact, I felt that this would be the best value for money, as it is delivered by qualified teachers, who can tailor their teaching and learning for the needs of individual students, in a more concentrated environment.
-As a school, we purchased subscriptions for online tutoring and online resources, targeted at GCSE, which my department utilised as part of their intervention and is therefore an additional cost.
+As a school, we purchased subscriptions for online tutoring and online resources, targeted at GCSE, which my department utilised as a part of their intervention and is, therefore, an additional cost.
 As these are long term subscriptions, this will aid the sustainability of these resources beyond this initial year of intervention.

 I also conducted an assessment of individuals within my team and strategies to promote their support of this project, identifying that newer members of staff were keen to get involved and therefore felt that delegating some responsibility to them would ease the overall workload and provide them with the opportunity to develop their own professional development.
 One example of this is the online tutoring, which was organised and overseen by one of these members of staff.
 After we had established clear objectives of what we wanted to achieve from this, they were able to lead it independently and I evaluated the outcomes of this through pupil voice.

 More experienced members of staff were willing to support but wary of additional workloads.
-I therefore delegated tasks based on a colleague’s area of interest/expertise and ensured that resources were shared for those who felt they had less time to commit.
+I, therefore, delegated tasks based on a colleague’s area of interest/expertise and ensured that resources were shared for those who felt they had less time to commit.

 As a highly experienced and successful team, it wasn’t necessary to put in any particular measures for improvement however I conducted learning walks and book monitoring, to ensure that strategies were being applied within lessons and that progress was evident in work.
 One area of development I felt we required was supporting students with extra additional needs and this is why I attended and then led a Practical Solutions for Dyslexia session for staff and oversaw the creation of resources and activities as a result.

 Support staff who provided intervention were less familiar with the curriculum and therefore training was provided to them by myself and examiners within our department.
 Intervention staff kept a journal of each session which I continuously monitored and discussed with them, as well as speaking to pupils.
-When I felt that staff needed additional support, I spent time planning sessions with them and providing additional ideas and resources.
+When I felt that the staff needed additional support, I spent time planning sessions with them and providing additional ideas and resources.

 At the beginning of the academic year, our P8 residual for FSM pupils was -0.259 and after their summer examination results, was an estimated 0.059.
 English overall achieved a residual of 0.54.

 This I believe, is a testament to the success of this project and is a result of targeted and differentiated intervention provided outside of lessons, targeted support from staff within lessons and the motivation of pupils to improve.
-This pupil motivation was largely a result of staff’s commitment to their welfare and creating a growth-mind-set that some pupils were previously fixed upon.
-I decided to focus primary on the P8 score as Rebecca Allen states, this was introduced to ‘ensure the best possible outcome for every single student,’ which reflects the primary objective of my project.
+This pupil motivation was largely a result of the staff’s commitment to their welfare and creating a growth-mindset that some pupils were previously fixed upon.
+I decided to focus primarily on the P8 score as Rebecca Allen states, this was introduced to ‘ensure the best possible outcome for every single student,’ which reflects the primary objective of my project.

 Although not all pupils met their targets in both English Language and Literature, their marks increased and from pupil voice feedback, all pupils felt supported and developed confidence through the additional support they were given.

-One FSM pupil who slightly underperformed in English, consistently underperformed across the curriculum, however made more progress in English than most other subjects.
-After evaluating this outcome, this was partly a result of the pupil’s disengagement and therefore moving forwards with the current Year 11 cohort, we will be spending much more time liaising with pastoral teams, to support these pupils.
+One FSM pupil who slightly underperformed in English, consistently underperformed across the curriculum, however, made more progress in English than most other subjects.
+After evaluating this outcome, this was partly a result of the pupil’s disengagement and therefore moving forward with the current Year 11 cohort, we will be spending much more time liaising with pastoral teams, to support these pupils.
 This is something we have already implemented with low-attending pupils and this also had a great impact on their results, as our commitment to supporting these pupils with missed work has led to greater progress.

 The extra CPD and funding used to provide additional intervention to pupils was cost-effective, as pupils clearly valued this and made progress.
 Training support staff to deliver these sessions was also cost-effective as we were able to utilise the expertise within the department, as most of the team are GCSE examiners.
 This has also led to sustainability as support staff are now equipped to continue with this intervention and as a department, we have developed an extra medium of support, to decrease the pressure and workload of class teachers.